ghc/ghc/docs/users_guide/safe_haskell.rst

 requirement enabled by :ghc-flag:`-fpackage-trust` causes the design of Safe Haskell to be invasive.
-Packages using Safe Haskell when the flag is enabled may or may not compile depending on the state of trusted packages on a users machine.
+Packages using Safe Haskell when the flag is enabled may or may not compile depending on the state of trusted packages on a user's machine.
 This is both fragile, and causes compilation failures for everyone, even if they aren't trying to use any of the guarantees provided by Safe Haskell.
 Disabling :ghc-flag:`-fpackage-trust` by default and turning it into a flag makes Safe